-Three days a week—Monday, Wednesday, and Friday—Casa opens its doors to the hungry of Las Cruces.
+Three days a week—Monday, Wednesday, and Friday—CdP opens its doors to the hungry of Las Cruces.
 How often these clients come to us depends upon their circumstances.

-For example, homeless clients and people in dwellings with no stoves may visit Casa for groceries once a week; those with access to kitchens may visit monthly.
+For example, homeless clients and people in dwellings with no stoves may visit CdP for groceries once a week; those with access to kitchens may visit monthly.

 What Clients Receive

 When they have the use of a kitchen, clients take home a standard distribution of dried beans, rice, and tomato sauce, plus cheese and tortillas.

 These foods we supplement with whatever bread, canned and/or packaged foods, and fresh produce we have at the time of their visit—sometimes quite a bit, sometimes not so much.